-We're a Nuxt.js-based Single Page Application (SPA) staticly generated and pushed over a CDN for highest speed and availability globally.
-This is unusual for e-commerce but allows us to support a very large number of products without needing to pre-render and staticly generate thousands of pages at build/deploy time as we faced this issue early on in development.
+We're a Nuxt. js-based Single Page Application (SPA) statically generated and pushed over a CDN globally for the highest speed and availability.
+This is unusual for e-commerce but allows us to support many products without needing to pre-render and statically generate thousands of pages at build/deploy time, as we faced this issue early in development.

-For the back-end we don't have anything fancy because we plan to scale this with the traffic but we have MongoDB Atlas for easy scaling and global availability later in growth and a simple EC2 server with PM2.
-We originally launched this over Docker and ECS but the tech and cost to run were unnecessary as we weren't planning to scale past one server for while so we dropped down to something simpler for the time being.
+We don't have anything fancy for the back end because we plan to scale this with the traffic, but we have MongoDB Atlas for easy scaling and global availability later in growth and a simple EC2 server with PM2.
+We originally launched this over Docker and ECS, but the tech and cost to run were unnecessary as we weren't planning to scale past one server for a while, so we dropped down to something simpler for the time being.

-We looked into a number of payment providers and were able to explore integration with Stripe and Braintree.
-We were able to utilise Strapi lifecycles to keep product catalogues in sync with third party providers.
+We looked into several payment providers and were able to explore integration with Stripe and Braintree.
+We could utilize Strapi lifecycles to keep product catalogs in sync with third-party providers.
 Allowing product changes to sync to payment gateways easily.

-Bootstrapping a platform and startup comes with a myriad of challenges, cost and instability.
-Despite our strong technical background, building an unconventional social e-commerce platform made these considerations for a small team are as prevalent as ever.
+Bootstrapping a platform and startup comes with many challenges, cost, and instability.
+Despite our strong technical background, building an unconventional social e-commerce platform made these considerations for a small team as prevalent as ever.

-While we had experience with a number of headless CMS services, most were cloud based and none provided us with the opportunity to introduce our own in-house business logic close to our data.
+While we had experience with several headless CMS services, most were cloud-based, and none allowed us to introduce our in-house business logic close to our data.
 This flexibility and the simple model lifecycle was the deciding factor.

 We chose Strapi as it allowed us to drastically reduce the technical focus on the familiar framework of a complex application and restore our focus on the value-add of our product.
 Strapi gives us a platform that can scale to meet low or high demand at a cost we control without getting locked into a SaaS product.

-Customization wise, we obviously needed to build a lot of business logic into the controllers for handling orders, accounts, etc. We have a couple of unique endpoints for pulling back specific information like popular artists or products in dedicated endpoints for performance reasons they were better than the standard queries because we had to populate the different relationships.
+Customization-wise, we needed to build a lot of business logic into the controllers for handling orders, accounts, etc. We have a couple of unique endpoints for pulling back specific information like popular artists or products in dedicated endpoints for performance reasons they were better than the standard queries because we had to populate the different relationships.

-We added and then removed GraphQL because the performance of the REST endpoints ended up faster and we leaned on a few different plugins for handling image assets with S3 so they could be compressed, batch resized and converted to webp over our CDN but no aggressive need for us to get involved with the actual internals of Strapi other than to help temporarily resolve a few bugs that were being actively worked on by your team.
+We added and then removed GraphQL because the performance of the REST endpoints ended up faster.
+We leaned on a few different plugins for handling image assets with S3 so they could be compressed, batch resized, and converted to the web over our CDN, but no aggressive need for us to get involved with the actual internals of Strapi other than to help temporarily resolve a few bugs that were being actively worked on by your team.

 Make sure you understand the responsibility of Strapi and the responsibilities you may still have.
-Strapi gives a great baseline but your decisions or poor structure can still have impacts to performance and security.
-Obviously Strapi can't solve the issues of slow database queries if you are over complicating your models.
-Strapi isn't a silver bullet that solves query speed times and security issues, you will still need to be considerate with the development.
+Strapi gives a great baseline, but your decisions or poor structure can still impact performance and security.
+Strapi can't solve the issues of slow database queries if you are overcomplicating your models.
+Strapi isn't a silver bullet that solves query speed times and security issues; you will still need to be considerate with the development.